learn-co-curriculum/reading-ios-writing-initializers/README.md

 ## Overriding the Default Initializer `init`

 Every class in Objective-C has a public default initializer method (`init`) that can be overridden.
-The purpose of doing so is to make sure that any time an instance of that class is created with default initializer, that an appropriate designated initializer is called.
+The purpose of doing so is to make sure that any time an instance of that class is created with that default initializer that an appropriate designated initializer is called.

 **Advanced:** *The* `init` *method is inherited from* `NSObject` *which is the highest class in the inheritance tree.
 Inheritance will be discussed in the next unit.*